luciusmagn/lambdas-and-logos/book.typ

 #image("lispmacro-light.png")

-As you can see, I am highlighting a whole bunch of stuff, and most importantly the matching parenthesis.
-This is very important in
-Lisp, but may be less important other languages.
+As you can see, I am highlighting a whole bunch of stuff, and most importantly the matching parentheses that my cursor is next to.
+This is very important in Lisp, but may be less important other languages.
 In general, syntax highlighting is a good thing, however, some languages are better at revealing their structure than others.
 Typically, these are languages that use special characters and clear formatting and naming conventions to distinguish different elements in the source code.
-This is similar to how in German, nouns are written with a capital letter.
+This is similar to how in German, nouns are written with a capital letter.#footnote[
+    For instance, many C-like languages use semicolons and different brace types, []{}()<>
+]

 Many programming language use the convention of naming types using a capital letter.
 This is the case in Rust: